Nikon 70-200mm VR II

 Nikon doesn't screw around here; for pros, this is the one lens that makes or breaks the entire system, so Nikon does it right.

-Unlike digital cameras, which you trade in every 18 months, this lens will last you at least a decade and work great with all the upcoming cameras you haven't bought yet.
+Unlike digital cameras, which you replace every 2 years, this lens will last you at least a decade and work great with all the upcoming cameras you haven't bought yet.
 Lenses retain their value, while money thrown at camera bodies goes down the drain.

-Today you could buy a D700 or this lens for the same money.
-This lens is a much smarter buy; in 2019 you'll be thanking me.
+Today you could buy a D800 or this lens for the same money.
+This lens is a much smarter buy; in 2024 you'll be thanking me.

 The smart money is spent on lenses, not cameras.
 Newcomers often make the big mistake of buying expensive cameras and putting cheap lenses on them.
 Don't; use less expensive bodies if you must, but never deny yourself the lenses you deserve.